andstatus/game2048/README.md

 # How to run the project

+## Android-specific project
+This multiplatform project has additional Android-specific project that is customized to have richer User experience on Android platform.
+The project is in the *game2048-android* subfolder and can be opened and run using Android Studio.

+## Running on all platforms
 The implementation uses the [KorGe template project](https://github.com/korlibs/korge-hello-world#readme).
 Below are the compiling and running instructions taken from the template.